Devarora13/Link-Saver/README.md

 # 🔗 Link Saver + Auto-Summary

-A full-stack bookmark management application with AI-powered summaries, built for the take-home assignment.
+A full-stack web app to save and organize links with automatic titles, favicons, and AI-generated summaries — plus tags, dark mode, and drag-and-drop reordering.

 ## 🌟 Live Demo